About City Soccer

 In 2015 and 2016, a study was conducted by Louisiana Soccer Association to quantify soccer-service rates across the state.

+Taking the study step farther, trying to identify the “hot-spots” for the problem, data provided a very interesting implication about the use of public play-spaces.
 The number of people able to use a field determines a park’s capacity for service.
-At some level, the fields are considered full.
+At some level, the fields are then considered full.
 Everyone else is now locked out of the park.
-How many people are able to use a field, before it is considered full, is one major aspect of program-design.

 With better program-design, we see an increase in the capacity of parks and the ability for people to attend.
 As a consequence, outcomes and impact of parks and programming also increase across the board.